Elizabeth Stride: Early life

-Unlike the other canonical victims of the Whitechapel murders—at least three of whom resorted to prostitution due to poverty following failed marriages—Stride became a prostitute earlier in life.
+Unlike the other canonical victims of the Whitechapel murders—at least three of whom resorted to prostitution due to poverty following failed marriages—Stride turned to prostitution earlier in life.
 Gothenburg police records dating from March 1865 confirm her arrest upon this charge.
 She was treated at least twice for venereal disease.
 On 21 April 1865, Gustafsdotter gave birth to a stillborn girl.
+Seven month later, she obtained employment as a maid in the Gothenburg district of Haga.

 Relocation to London

 In February 1866, Gustafsdotter moved from Gothenburg to London.
 Her actual reason for relocating from Sweden to England is unknown, as she is known to have told acquaintances two differing stories as to why she relocated.
 To some, Gustafsdotter claimed she had relocated to England due to her employment in the domestic service of "a gentleman" who lived near Hyde Park; to others, Gustafsdotter claimed she had family in London and chose to visit her relatives in the city before opting to remain in England.
-Whatever the truth regarding Gustafsdotter's decision to relocate to London, it is likely she funded this trip with the 65 krona she inherited following the death of her mother in August 1864, and which she had received in late 1865.
+Whatever the truth regarding Gustafsdotter's decision to relocate to London, it is likely she funded this trip with the 65 kronor she inherited following the death of her mother in August 1864, and which she had received in late 1865.

-Upon her arrival in London, Gusdafsdotter learned to speak both English and Yiddish in addition to her native language.
+Upon her arrival in London, Gustafsdotter learned to speak both English and Yiddish in addition to her native language.
 She is also known to have briefly dated a policeman in the late 1860s.

 Marriage

 On 7 March 1869, Gustafsdotter married John Thomas Stride, a ship's carpenter from Sheerness, who was 22 years her senior.
 They married in a modest ceremony at St Giles in the Fields Church.
 The couple had no children.

 For several years after their marriage, the couple resided in East India Dock Road, operating a coffee shop in Poplar, east London.
-Their income was also supplemented by John Stride continuing his trade as a carpenter.
+This business was initially located on Upper North Road before the establishment relocated to Poplar High Street in approximately 1871.
+Their income throughout this period was also supplemented by John Stride continuing his trade as a carpenter.

 By 1874, the Strides' marriage had begun to deteriorate, although they continued to live together.
 The following year, John Stride sold the coffee shop, likely due to financial hardship.